eleanorpartington/portfolio/README.md

 - [Contact](#contact)

 ## About
-Hello!
-I'm a passionate and detail-oriented professional with a background in pharmacy, now embarking on a journey into the world of data analysis.

-With a solid foundation in pharmacy, I bring a unique perspective to data analysis, combining strong analytical skills with a deep understanding of healthcare processes.

-Eager to apply my skills in a new context, I am currently honing my expertise in data analysis through Codecademy lessons and building my portfolio.
+I’m a Data Analyst at GlobalData with a BSc in Mathematics and experience in analysing beverage datasets across global markets.
+I specialise in data cleaning, transformation, and trend analysis using Excel, with growing proficiency in Python, SQL, and Tableau.

+Previously, I led teams and drove KPIs in retail management at Boots, where I developed a strong foundation in communication, problem-solving, and decision-making.
+I now combine these skills with analytical accuracy to deliver insights that improve data quality.

-Whether you are an experienced data analyst, industry expert, or someone with insights into the transition process, I would love to connect and learn from your experiences.
+Whether you are an experienced data analyst or passionate about data analysis, I would love to connect and learn from your experiences.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

 ## Projects